 While the original LoHi location is charming, groups will find the larger Wash Park West outpost more accommodating, however, both locations are only open for dinner and do not accept reservations – so get there right when they open or risk a long wait.
 The ramen menus differ between the locations (although both server the Spicy Chicken and Duck ramens) and the Wash Park West location also serves tsukemen and mazemen options.

-Root Down DIA
+OPEN: Root Down DIA

 The ramen place to source a fantastic bowl before getting on a plane